 We implemented the scheme as a trial in September 2021, under an Experimental Traffic Order which came into force on 17th June 2021, as part of Phase 4 of our Healthy School Streets programme.
-The decision report relating to this Experimental Traffic Order (and others) was approved on 22nd April 2021.
+The decision report related to this Experimental Traffic Order (and others) was approved on 22nd April 2021.
+Further changes to the original plans for Hammond Street were approved on 29th July 2021 and the changes to Wolsey Mews were approved on 15th December 2021 as amendments to the decision report and Experimental Traffic Order.